ArifHamizan/Covid-19-system-in-Malaysia/README.md

 # Covid-19-system-in-Malaysia
-This will be a simulation system for counting the cases in Malaysia
+This will be a simple simulation system for counting the cases in Malaysia

 The coding can be change at the states using for loops if we want to use other countries .